mjambon/cmdliner-cheatsheet/README.md

 This cheatsheet is a compact reference for common patterns.

-[Two sample programs](src) are provided for exploration purposes or as a template for new projects.
+[Two sample programs](src) are provided for exploration purposes or as templates for new projects.
 Clone this git repository and test it as follows (requires `dune` and of course `cmdliner`):
 ```
 $ make